HyperByteIndustries/Pixel-Paintballers/README.md

 ## Development
 ### Development staff
 In its current stage, Pixel Paintballers is being developed by:
-- ExaltedPower412 as General Director
+- Sweetboy13735 as general director and lead programmer
-- Sweetboy13735 on programming
+- FateAssasin on game mechanics and ideas
-- B-Clark7698 on game mechanics and ideas
+- B-Clark7698 on testing and quality assurance

 ### Issue reporting
 As this Pixel Paintballers is still in development, we ask that you report any issue regarding the software to us via [email](mailto:ramonegraham@gmail.com).